ansible/ansible-navigator/.github/CONTRIBUTING.md

 ![VSCode test tree](images/test_tree_view.png)

+### Overview of Base Entry Points and Summary of src files

+- `src/ansible_navigator/cli.py` acts as the main entry point where the application starts.
+- `src/ansible_navigator/ui.py` contains show() function which is the entry point for rendering the UI.
+- `src/ansible_navigator/actions` has the implementation of all the actions ansible-navigator can perform (i.e. its [subcommands]) like run, collections, images, doc, inventory, settings and a lot more.
+- `src/ansible_navigator/command_runner` command runner is a wrapper around subprocess to run shell commands.
+- `src/ansible_navigator/configuration_subsystem` herein lies the logic behind all the CLI parameters from their declaration to processing.
+- `src/ansible_navigator/data` this directory includes non-python files and stand alone scripts that will be run from inside an execution environment.
+- `src/ansible_navigator/image_manager` contains all the operations related to introspect, access, pull container images.
+- `src/ansible_navigator/runner` herein lies ability for all the interaction with ansible-runner.
+- `src/ansible_navigator/tm_tokenize` has the tokenization subsystem which allows for syntax highlighting of json and yaml files.
+- `src/ansible_navigator/ui_framework` has the implementation of our user-interface.
+- `src/ansible_navigator/utils` consists of all the common utilities use throughout the application.

 ### Configure VSCode settings

 Once we are inside vscode with project installed, we should see a `.vscode`